 In unlevered DCF valuation, you are forecasting the future unlevered free cash flows for a specific period of time (for example the next 5 years), discounting them, and then adding them all together.
 After adding all the discounted cash flows, you then calculate a terminal value of all the future unlevered free cash flows.
 Then, you add the two numbers together and this gives you a fair enterprise value for the company.
-Lastly, you subtract total debt of the company from the enterprise value you calculated and that gives you the fair value market cap of the company (example below).
+Lastly, you subtract total debt of the company from the enterprise value you calculated, add back cash, and that gives you the fair value market cap of the company (example below).

 In unlevered DCF analysis, the terminal value formula is as follows: